camilomcatasus/zola_blog/content/projects/2024-12-02-terminal-website.md

 Most of the website is built in **Rust** using *macroquad* as a sort of game engine.
 I initially tried to get a project built with *ratatui.rs* and *xterm.js* to work but the complexity overwhelmed me eventually.
-So I built a fake terminal renderer in macroquad, using its simple api for drawing to the screen.
+So I built a pseudo terminal renderer in macroquad, using its simple api for drawing to the screen.

 I'm using trunk to serve all my static files.